Fraud-Detection-and-Defense/lego-docs/README.md

 *install.packages('tidystringdist')"*
 ```

-Here, the {tidystringdist} that will be installed in the machine will be the one from the date we will specify when building the container, even if we build this image in one year, or two, or four.
+Here, the `{tidystringdist}` that will be installed in the machine will be the one from the date we will specify when building the container, even if we build this image in one year, or two, or four.

 **COPY**

 Now, I need to get the script for my analysis from my machine (host) to the container.
-For that, we’ll need to use COPY localfile pathinthecontainer.
-Note that here, the myscript.R has to be in the same folder as the Dockerfile on your computer.
+For that, we’ll need to use `COPY` localfile path in the container.
+Note that here, the `myscript.R` has to be in the same folder as the Dockerfile on your computer.

 ```jsx
 *FROM rocker/r-ver:3.4.4*